Character creation

-Character creation (also character generation / character design) is the process of defining a player character in a role-playing game.
+Character creation (also known as character generation or character design) is the process of defining a player character in a role-playing game.
 The result of character creation is a direct characterization that is recorded on a character sheet.
 This may include a representation of the character's physical, mental, psychological, and social attributes and skills in terms of the specific game's mechanics.

 It may also include informal descriptions of the character's physical appearance, personality, personal back-story ("background"), and possessions.
-Games with a fantasy setting may include traits such as race, class, or species.
-Character creation is the first step taken by the players (as opposed to the gamemaster) in preparation for a game.
+Games with a fantasy setting often include traits such as race, class, or species.
+Character creation is typically the first step taken by the players (as opposed to a gamemaster) before a game starts.

 Character advancement

 Character advancement refers to the improvement of a character's statistics later in the game.
 The player modifies existing statistics and adds new traits, usually by spending experience points or gaining a new experience level.
 Character advancement typically uses similar rules as character creation.
-Changes during character advancement are incremental.